 Survivalism has been around for a long time but with all the natural disasters we are experiencing in recent times, it becomes irresponsible not to be at least minimally prepared.

-I have friends who are hopeful and eagerly awaiting the day they’ll get to use their zombie-killer maces and crossbows, but I confess, my arsenal is lacking.
+I have friends who are hopeful and eagerly awaiting the day they’ll get to use their zombie-killer maces and crossbows, but my weapon arsenal is lacking.

-Although the reality of a zombie-plague is a bit of a fantasy, everyone should be prepared for an emergency where we might be without some of the luxuries that we have today.
+Now, while I completely get that the reality of a zombie-plague is a bit of a fantasy, everyone should be prepared for an emergency where we might be without things that we take for granted in having today.

 When was the last time you had someone work on your home and they shut off the water?
 Makes you pretty vulnerable, doesn’t it?
 Can’t cook, can’t wash your hands, can’t flush your toilet more than once, can’t take a shower.